 Overseas Filipino Workers- How Do They Do It?

-I was dreaming to work out of the country.
+I was dreaming of working out of the country.
 Ever, Since when I was in high school.
 Working in a country where there are 4 types of seasons, wherein you can enjoy the winter, spring and so on.

-That is my mindset before then until I graduated from college, find a suitable job in my country.
+That was my mindset before then until I graduated from college, and found a suitable job in my country.

-When salary comes, I always give money to my auntie, pay for the accommodation, electricity and other miscellaneous kinds of stuff.
+When my salary comes, I always give money to my auntie, pay for the accommodation, electricity, and other miscellaneous kinds of stuff.

-For 4 years that I've been working in my country.
+For 4 years I've been working in my country.
 I didn't see any progress in myself.
-Career wise?
+Career-wise?

 I have plans.
-Career-wise and for my future endeavours.
+Career-wise and for my future endeavors.

 Then one thing happened.

-My Uncle asks me if I am interested to work in the Middle East.
+My Uncle asked me if I was interested in working in the Middle East.

 Of course.
 I want! but how?
 I don't have any resources at the moment.
 And I am financially unstable.

-By all God Grace.
+By all God's Grace.
 I was able to work in the United Arab Emirates.
 My Uncle's Daughter aids me financially.

 To make it short.
 I am working now in The UAE - I work in a retail company.

-I was so overwhelmed, the first time I step to this country.
+I was so overwhelmed, the first time I stepped into this country.

-• From underpass to the stoplights- everything is being monitored by CCTV.
+- From the underpass to the stoplights- everything is being monitored by CCTV.

-• Luxury cars such as Lamborghini, Ferrari and Mustang is just so normal here
+- Luxury cars such as Lamborghini, Ferrari, and Mustang are just so normal here

-• Instead of elevator they called it to lift (because of the British language that they follow)
+- Instead of an elevator, they called it a lift (because of the British language that they follow)

-As a social media enthusiast, I'm always updating my statuses on Facebook, Twitter and Instagram.
+As a social media enthusiast, I'm always updating my status on Facebook, Twitter, and Instagram.

-Why not? taking pictures of the scenic places that I'm visiting thru out the Emirates.
+Why not? taking pictures of the scenic places that I'm visiting throughout the Emirates.

 I was fascinated by there futuristic designs of the buildings.
 I fell in love with it.